 Because the snare pad has a size of 10 inches, it feels nice and realistic.
 The snare has two zones and also gives a sound on the edge, making rimshots possible.
 The standard tension is quite low, so it is advisable to tighten the screws considerably so that the skin is tighter.

-The snare is attached to the rack as standard, but you can also choose to mount the snare on a snare stand, so that the rest of the kit moves less during play.
+The snare is attached to the rack as standard, but you can also choose to mount the snare on a snare stand , so that the rest of the kit moves less while playing.

 The three toms are 8″ in size, which is large enough to play comfortably on the kit.
-I personally would have liked the floor tom to be a bit larger, but for that we have to go to the Millenium MPS-850 are.
+I personally would have liked the floor tom to be a bit larger, but for that we have to look at the Millenium MPS-850 .

 The toms also have mesh heads and are adjustable in tension.
 The toms are single zone, so they always give the same sound regardless of where you hit them.